Last Updated on August 18, 2023 by Nicole

 - Like everywhere in Ireland, the weather is unpredictable.
 I’d recommend wearing layers with a waterproof jacket on the outside for rain and/or wind.

 - The road is relatively safe for children provided they are mature enough to stay on it.
-In may places, within steps from the road, there are drops, sometimes small ones to a field or massive ones to the Atlantic Ocean.
-I would be very cautious about bringing young children who are incapable of following direction unless you have them firmly in hand.
+In many places, within steps from the road, there are drops, sometimes small ones to a field or massive ones to the Atlantic Ocean.
+I would be very cautious about bringing young children who are incapable of following directions unless you have them firmly in hand.

 - The climb up the stairs from the Slieve League Viewing Platform to the top of Slieve League is challenging.
 It is steep, without handrails, and the ground is loose in many places.
 If you have mobility issues, I would not recommend it.
 I would also be extremely cautious about bringing young children, even those who are mature and take direction well.
 There are too many spots where a small lack of judgment could mean a deadly drop to the ocean below.

 Driving Back From Slieve League Cliffs to Donegal Ireland

 We drove back to Donegal to pick up our own car and start our drive to Galway.
 We drove through lots of little villages and continued to see beautiful rugged scenery.
 One final highlight was stopping at Muckros Head to enjoy the view of the beach and the climbers.

 We loved our day trip to Malin Beg and Slieve League in Donegal Ireland.
 We saw pretty villages and absolutely jaw dropping scenery.
 Our guide John, and the itinerary that he put together for us, were amazing.
 We would not have gone to Malin Beg, to Silver Strand beach, or experienced the sheepdog trial demonstration without his guidance.
 I would highly recommend the Rusty Mackerel for a drink or a meal, if you find yourself in that neck of the woods.
 Most importantly, don’t forget your walking shoes.
 You will be itching to get out of the car and explore some of the most breathtaking landscape in all of Ireland.